crusher-X 7.5 arrived!

 Iannis Xenakis in "Formalized music: Thought and mathematics in composition.", 1963-1992

-In opposite to the “classic” file based approach, the crusher-X algorithm provides a floating grain buffer which allows real-time input and output.
-In this floating buffer the grains are created by several generators routed to several outputs (stereo or surround).
-One can apply many very unusual parameters to the grains such as Speed, Filter, Pan, X-Crush, Overdrive or Diffuse - all modulated with independent modulation sources and modulation phases, synchronized or not synchronized to the plug-in host.
-The accSone grain processing algorithms X-Crush, Overdrive and Diffuse are unique in the world of granular synthesis.
-A feedback loop can gerenate very complex and non-linear sounds.
+Instead of the “classic” file-based approach, the crusher-X algorithm provides a floating grain buffer which allows real-time input and output.
+In this floating buffer, the grains are created by several generators routed to several outputs (surround modes) or combined to become single outputs (mono and stereo modes).
+You are able to apply many unusual modulations to the grains such as pitch, filter, pan, reverse, X-Crush, waveshape as you like - all modulated by independent modulation sources and modulation phases, either synchronized or not synchronized to the host.
+The X-Crush parameter is unique in the world of granular synthesis: It applies a ring modulation between the overlapping areas of the grains that follow each other.
+A feedback loop from the output towards the input is capable of generating extremely complex and non-linear sounds.

 A complex sound may be imagined as a multi-colored firework in which each point of light appears and instantaneously disappears against a black sky.
 But in this firework there would be such a quantity of points of light organized in such a way that their rapid and teeming succession would create forms and spirals, slowly unfolding, or conversely, brief explosions setting the whole sky aflame.
 A line of light would be created by a sufficiently large multitude of points appearing and disappearing instantaneously.